Suffolk Law's Impact

 The Institute on Legal Innovation and Technology (LIT) provides students with cutting-edge skills that prepare them to deliver legal services using 21st century approaches—from mobile apps to design thinking.

 LIT Lab students create machine learning tools that enable courts, government agencies and other non-profits, and law firms, to do their work better, faster, and cheaper.
-The LIT Lab's work has been featured on NBC-Boston, and in The Boston Globe and New York Times.
+The LIT Lab's work has been featured on NBC-Boston, and in The Chronicle of Higher Education and New York Times.

 The LIT Certificate Program, featured in Bloomberg, is helping to retrain the legal industry.
 The program has drawn students from five continents.

 Access to Justice